jonpho/masters-pool-app/README.md

 3. If the mysql2 fails to install check the mysql2 gem page for more directions https://github.com/brianmario/mysql2
 4. DB Migrations rails db:create
 5. rails db:migrate

+If a server.pid error appears delete the server.pid file in the tmp folder